 Banking moves from large financial institutions and physical places of service delivery closer to the consumers, or rather to their smartphones.
 The pandemic has intensified the growth of digital banking.
 To ensure safety, many traditional banks started using FinTech solutions to provide their services to customers purely online.
 So, this eliminated the need for physical interaction.

 Use of artificial intelligence

-Development of crypto and blockchain
+Fintech development of crypto and blockchain

 The market sees an ongoing exploration of crypto and blockchain ecosystems for efficient regulation and management.
 According to analysts, blockchain technology is considered the most promising — it develops at the highest pace ever and has undeniable benefits.